davaba86/aws-s3-backend/README.md

 By default loggin is no enabled on the bucket created by the module however to change this override the var.s3_logging_bucket which is passed down to the module.

+## S3 Lifecycle Policy

+In order to prevent indefinetly storage of objects and specifically versions I've set the limit to 14 days.

 ## Abbreviations

 | Abbreviation | Expanded    | Description |